How Much Compensation For A Faulty Boiler Can You Claim? – 2019 Update – Compensation Amounts For A Faulty Boiler?

 - General damages – First and foremost, we have general damages.
 This is the amount of compensation that you will receive for your injuries.
 It is designed to aid you through the recovery process.
 How is it calculated?
 When you saw your doctor, he or she would have put a medical report together, which states your injuries, the extent of them, and how long treatment is going to take, etc. This is then used to decipher how much compensation you should receive.

 - Special damages – The second part of the compensation is special damages.
-This is the amount of money you will receive to cover any other expenses you have suffered because of your injuries.
+This is the amount of money you will receive to cover any other expenses you have suffered because of your injuries, including out of pocket expenses for things like damaged property.
 Common examples include everything from prescription expenses and travel costs to counselling expenses and loss of income.
-Needless to say, it will also cover the cost of a replacement boiler, the cost of rectifying any home damage, and related costs.
+Needless to say, it will also cover the cost of a replacement boiler, the cost of rectifying any damage and related costs.
 Please note that to claim for these out of pocket expenses, you will need proof; so make sure you do not throw away your receipts.

 When it comes to making a claim, you need to make sure that you have not missed the deadline.
-There is a three-year personal injury claims time limit, and therefore, in order to claim, the boiler accident you were involved in must have occurred within the past three years.
+There is a 3-year personal injury claims time limit, and therefore, in order to claim, the boiler accident you were involved in must have occurred within the past 3 years.
 These rules are very strict.
-If you have exceptional circumstances, which you believe could qualify you for an extension on the deadline, call us to discuss in further detail.
+If you have exceptional circumstances, which you believe could qualify you for an extension on the deadline, please call us to discuss in further detail.

 Can you withhold rent for repairs?
 While you may be tempted to withhold your rent, this is not recommended.
 If you do this, you will then be in breach of your rental contract.
 You know what they say – two rights don’t make a wrong.
 You will only make the matter worse if you withhold rent.
 If you have already done this, though, please give our experienced team a call for advice.